gsmyridis/sim8086/README.md

 [instruction manual](https://edge.edx.org/c4x/BITSPilani/EEE231/asset/8086_family_Users_Manual_1_.pdf)
 and consider contributing to improve and extend the simulator.
 For all instruction for which decoding and execution has been implemented, there are accompanying tests in `sim8086/tests/`.
+To run the decoding tests you must have NASM installed.

 ## Installation